-As Maxine's creative and educational director since 2004, Amy Abramite runs the cutting and styling program and keeps the staff current on trends.
-She was part of the Kérastase T.E.C.H. and Shu Uemura Artistic Teams as an educator for 5 years.
-A stylist of 16 years, she specializes in everything, whether it's cutting hair, styling with flat irons and curling irons, blow-outs, bang-taming, special occasion updos, and Japanese thermal straightening.
-Clients who want to update their look know they are in the right chair.
-They appreciate her cutting-edge styling as much as her endless energy.
-Amy has been featured in W, Glamour, Marie Claire, O the Oprah Magazine, Lucky, Self, Fitness, Shape, Sophisticate's Hairstyling Guide, Chicago Magazine, Chicago Social, Michigan Avenue, and at Behindthechair.com, Refinery29.com and StyleList.com.
-She was also featured in Charla Krupp's book How Not To Look Old in the "Getting Gorgeous City by City" chapter, and on a segment of television show "Ambush Makeover."
+As Maxine's creative and educational director since 2004, Amy runs the cutting and styling program.
+She was part of the Kérastase T.E.C.H. and Shu Uemura Artistic Teams as an educator for five years.
+A stylist since 1998, she specializes in everything, whether it's cutting hair, styling with flat irons and curling irons, blowouts, bang-taming, special occasion updos and Japanese thermal straightening.
+Amy has been featured in Allure, W, Glamour, Marie Claire, O the Oprah Magazine, Lucky, Self, Fitness, Shape, Sophisticate's Hairstyling Guide, Chicago magazine, CS, Michigan Avenue and at Behindthechair.com, Refinery29.com and StyleList.com.

 Amy's haircuts are $120.00